andy-byers/paw/README.md

     + It may be necessary to reduce the scope of the C API somewhat
 + Compiler will allow functions that don't return a value in all code paths
     + Use MIR to ensure a value is returned in all paths
-+ Need to prevent situations where 2 methods with the same name are accessible from the same type
-    + Complicated by the fact that impl blocks can either target a polymorphic ADT, or an instantiation thereof
-    + In the first case, methods are available to all instantiations of the ADT, while in the second case they are available only to that particular instance.
-    + The second case allows us to specialize the body of a method for each specific type of instance.
-    + Could rework the code that checks if a method can be called on a given type: just check to see if a method exists already before registering/resolving it
-    + Probably don't want to resolve/instantiate things while searching, which is what the code currently does
 + Pattern matching:
     + Should be an expression, not a statement (it was easier to make it a statement initially)
     + Produces a large number of local variables, may of which are only used once